Debit Card Fraud

 Your liability if your debit card is used fraudulently

-If you are a confirmed victim of fraud and you have met your obligations under CIBC's Convenience Banking Service Agreement, you will not be held liable for the associated losses.
+If you’re a confirmed victim of fraud and you’ve met your obligations under CIBC's Convenience Banking Service Agreement, you won’t be held liable for the associated losses.
 Review your Convenience Banking Service Agreement for additional details.

 Credit Card Fraud